biocore/qiime/doc/scripts/summarize_taxa.rst

 **Examples:**

-The following command can be used to summarize taxa based on the Class, where the default parameters are used (no mapping file, delimiter for RDP ("-d ;") and output relative abundance) and the results are written to the file "Class.txt":
+The following command can be used to summarize taxa based on the Class, where the default parameters are used (no mapping file, delimiter for RDP ("-d ;") and output relative abundance) and the results are written to the directory "Class":

 ::

-	summarize_taxa.py -i otu_table.txt -L 4 -o Class.txt
+	summarize_taxa.py -i otu_table.txt -L 4 -o ./Class

 Optionally the user can have the relative abundances added to the user-generated mapping file, by using the following command: